shawnmckinney/py-fortress/README.md

     ```
  or just set the port by manally editing config file.

-3. Update the connection parameters:
+3. Edit congig file:
     ```
     vi test/py-fortress-cfg.json
     ```

+4. Update the connection parameters (pick one):
-    a. to use apacheds:
+    a. apacheds:
     ```
     "dn": "uid=admin,ou=system",
     ```

-    b. or openldap:
+    b. openldap:
     ```
     "dn": "cn=Manager,dc=example,dc=com",
     ```

-4. Save and exit
+5. Save and exit

-5. Prepare your terminal for execution of python3.
+6. Prepare your terminal for execution of python3.
 From the main dir of the git repo:
     ```
     pyvenv env
     . env/bin/activate